gremlin97/Regulating-UCC-using-hashgraph/README.md

 ![alt text](https://user-images.githubusercontent.com/23367724/65387692-5b05fd80-dd67-11e9-8963-c0103260ad9f.png)

-# filtering-service
+## filtering-service

 A robust type safe service written in rust.
 Postman API documentation: [Postman Link](https://documenter.getpostman.com/view/2319897/SVtbQ5aG?version=latest)

 ## Sequence flow and description

+1. A message will be initiated by Content provider.
+CP will request filtering service to handle the validations.
+2. Filtering service will check for consent.
+Instead of validating the preference, it will done by IR.
-1. CP will send content and subsriber list to the IR.
+3. RTM will send subsriber list to the IR.
-2. IR based on preferrence of users will filter the subscribers.
+4. IR based on preferrence of users will filter the subscribers.
-3. IR has to for each customer, fetch his sparse merkle tree and verify is particular category exists.
+5. IR has to for each customer, fetch his sparse merkle tree and verify is particular category exists.
    1. smt will have bit for that pref-category set as true.
    2. Check using inclusion principle.
-4. IR will generate VIDs for eligible customers against their phone number.
+6. IR will generate VIDs for eligible customers against their phone number.
    1. Using shamir we will split the number into 4 shares. (shamir overcomes storing vid on DLT)
    2. At any time to access the number, there has to be present atleast >=3 customers.
    3. encrypt the key with correspoding public keys make sure requests are being sent by valid client.